-Ricebag to treat soft tissue injuriesApril 18th, 2013 in Other /
+Ricebag to treat soft tissue injuriesApril 18, 2013 in Medicine & Health / Other

 University Teknology MARA researchers investigated the effects of rice, barley and mung beans in heated bags for treating soft tissue injuries.
 Rice displayed superior quality in maintaining heat and can act as a substitute to ice packs or heat gels in treating these injuries.